 - Claire v.
 Florida Dep't of Mgmt.
 Serv., No. 4:20-cv-00020 (N.D.
 Florida filed Jan.
 13, 2020).
-The ACLU, Southern Legal Counsel, and Legal Services of Greater Miami filed on behalf of Florida state employees who have been denied care under an exclusion in their self-funded plans.174 There are Title VII and Equal Protection claims. - Pangborn v.
-Care Alternatives of Mass., No. 3:20-cv-30005-MGM (D. Mass. filed Jan.
-10, 2020).175 GLAD filed on behalf of an employee who was denied surgery due to an explicit exclusion in a self-funded plan.
-There are Title VII, ADA, Rehabilitation Act, § 1557, and equivalent state-law claims.
-Pangborn had been stayed pending the Supreme Court's decision in Bostock.
-Post-Bostock, the employer promptly removed the exclusion from its plan,176 and the court denied a motion to dismiss.177 Finding that it could be an "employer," the court declined to dismiss the corporate entity that owns the health plan but is not the employer identified on the paychecks or otherwise acting as an employer in a day-to-day relationship with the employee.
-The court also declined to dismiss claims based on receipt of federal financial assistance where the parent company may have received the funds indirectly through a separate corporate entity. - Lange v.
+The ACLU, Southern Legal Counsel, and Legal Services of Greater Miami filed on behalf of Florida state employees who have been denied care under an exclusion in their self-funded plans.
+There are Title VII and Equal Protection claims. - Lange v.
 Houston County, Georgia, No. 5:19-cv-00392-MTT (M.D.
 Ga. filed Oct.
-2, 2019).178 TLDEF filed this case on behalf of a Houston County sheriff's deputy who was denied coverage for surgery due to an explicit exclusion in a self-funded plan.
-The court held that the exclusion discriminates on the basis of sex in violation of Title VII and granted plaintiff's motion for summary judgment.
-The court also held that her
+2, 2019).
+TLDEF filed this case on behalf of a Houston County Deputy Sheriff who was denied coverage for surgery due to an explicit exclusion in a self-funded plan.
+On June 6, 2022 the district court held that the exclusion discriminates on the basis of sex in violation of Title VII, granted plaintiff's motion for summary judgment, and held that her Equal Protection claims could proceed to trial.A federal jury awarded her \$60,000 in emotional damages.
+In November 2023, a panel of the U.S. Court of Appeals for the 11th Circuit heard oral arguments in the appeal for this matter.
+Defendants seek to reverse the trial court's grant of summary judgment and award of damages.